TessaTi/XenoPath/README.md

-# Download and Create the reference database
+# Download and Create the reference databases

-Xenopath tool rely on Swissprot database and annotation data.
+Xenopath tool rely on Swissprot database and annotation data for reads-Open Reading Frames annotation, and integrate Kaiju software for taxonomic annotation.

+### 1. DB for ORFs annotation

 The following script will directly downlod the newest version of swissprot and create the database index.

-xenopath_makedb.py -h
+python xenopath_makedb.py -h
 usage: xenopath_makedb.py [-h] --database DATABASE --output OUTPUT
                           [--threads THREADS]